 Developer: Nihon Falcom

-Game Provided by the Publisher for the Sake of This Review
+Game Provided By XSEED Games for the Purpose of This Review

-The latest trilogy in the Legend of Heroes franchise, Trails of Cold Steel is the first of three chapters and follows Rean Schwarzer and Class VII at Thor’s Military Academy in the Erebonian Empire.
+The latest series of entries in the Legend of Heroes franchise, Trails of Cold Steel is the first of four chapters and follows Rean Schwarzer and Class VII at Thor’s Military Academy in the Erebonian Empire.
 A fair warning.
 This game takes place at the exact same time as the duo that released in the franchise before it, which is Zero no Kiseki and Ao no Kiseki, effectively known as the Crossbell Arc.
-Therefore, there are heavy spoilers in the game about things going on in the other games, which it assumes you would have played beforehand.
-Since these games are not currently available in English, that makes things a bit difficult.
-Rumors are swirling that XSEED Games is currently working on English versions of these two games, but as of the time of writing, there hasn’t been an official word or peep mentioned about this, so as of right now, we have to take this rumor with a grain of salt and just continue to hope that eventually the entire franchise will be made available in English.
+Therefore, there are heavy spoilers in the narrative about things going on in the other two, which it assumes you would have played beforehand.
+Since these are not currently available in English, that makes things a bit difficult.
+Rumors are swirling that NIS America is currently working on English versions of these two releases, but as of the time of writing, there hasn’t been an official word or peep mentioned about this, so as of right now, we have to take this rumor with a grain of salt and just continue to hope that eventually the entire franchise will be made available in English.

 After you’ve finished bonding with your selected characters and doing the side quests, you set off to explore the Old Schoolhouse, which is where a lot of leveling up and exploration can be done.
 Each chapter consists of a new floor to explore, and being able to travel back to previous floors makes leveling up a breeze during these sections.
 Once you complete the floor for the chapter, the story progresses forward toward that month’s practical exam, which is just a fancy way of saying boss battle.
 After that, you go on a Field Study with a select few of your Class VII friends, which takes you to a different city or region within the Erebonian Empire.
 More side quests, leveling up, spending time with classmates, and exploration is done on these Field Studies.
 After completing them, you return to Thor’s Military Academy, the chapter ends, the game advances several weeks at a time, and you repeat the process, maybe with a few slight differences here and there.
 While this system works extremely well, it did become a bit predictable, and I would have liked to see a bit more variation with how the chapters were laid out.
 The final two chapters nailed this concept perfectly at least.